essykings/python-datetime/README.md

 dateobj =datetime.strptime(date_string,format)
 ```

-where the arguments are  strings and mandatory.
+date_string, format arguments are strings and mandatory.

-The datetime module has a number of methods such as the ```strptime()```  method, which can be used to manipulate dates.
+The datetime module has several methods, such as the ```strptime()```  method, which can be used to manipulate dates.
 Suppose we want to represent today's date (10/17/2019) into a date object.

 ```python
 import datetime